18F/identity-idp/docs/sdk-upgrade.md

 ### Cleanup

 After successful A/B testing clears us to move to a new version of the Acuant SDK, we want to remove the oldest version from our repository.
 In the `/public/acuant/`(/public/acuant/) directory, there should be three versions.
 We only want to keep the newer two.
 Delete the directory containing the oldest of the three versions.
-Create a pull requst for this.
+Create a pull request for this.